 When there is snow, sleet, ice, or other winter weather event, the City of Portland's top priority is safety.
 Transportation crews will do their best to minimize the inconvenience to residents and businesses and, if necessary, work around the clock.

 The Portland Plow Map shows the City's snow and ice routes and Traction Advisory Areas.
 The City has approximately 4,700 miles of streets, of which 1,300 miles are arterials, and of those, approximately 518 miles are bus snow routes.
-In all, the City's network includes plowing and sanding 1,700 miles of lanes on those 518 miles of streets (which represents the distance traveled from Seattle to San Diego).
+In all, the City's snow and ice plan includes plowing and sanding 1,700 miles of lanes on those 518 miles of streets (which represents the distance traveled from Seattle to San Diego).

 Because winter storms are so rare in our area, the City has a limited fleet of vehicles for performing these services.
-They are focused on the higher priority facilities and generally follow TriMet's bus snow routes.
+They are focused on the higher priority facilities and generally follow the City's emergency transportation routes and TriMet's bus snow routes.
 The Snow and Ice Plan establishes four service priorities:

 A. Pre-identified hazard areas and critical locations (mostly bridges, overpasses, and critical intersections);